boburjon-orifzoda/marketplace-b2b-platform/business-rules.md

 - pickup point is selected from nearest available stock location
 - order status is tracked during delivery lifecycle

+## QR-Based Tracking
+Each delivered item can be tracked using QR-based status updates.

+Delivery process example:
+- item is prepared for dispatch
+- courier scans QR code when receiving the item
+- courier transports item to destination
+- recipient confirmation updates delivery status
+- final handoff can be validated through QR scan workflow

+## Delivery Status Management
+Order / shipment statuses may include:
+- pending
+- ready for dispatch
+- picked up
+- in transit
+- delivered
+- awaiting confirmation

 ## GPS Tracking
 Shipments are tracked using GPS-based monitoring to improve delivery control and reduce loss or theft risks.